-Since that first summer, the Williamston Theatre has produced nine World Premieres of new works by Michigan playwrights, and mounted regional and state premieres of countless other works.
+Since that first summer, the Williamston Theatre has produced eleven World Premieres of new works by Michigan playwrights, and mounted regional and state premieres of countless other works.
 During its first full season, the Detroit Free Press named their production of Rounding Third as one of the Top Ten Shows of 2006.
 In 2008, the Lansing State Journal Awarded the Theatre and its four founders the prestigious Robert Busby Award for extraordinary contribution to theatre in the Greater Lansing Area.
 That same year, the Williamston Area Chamber of Commerce named the Theatre as the Chamber Member of the Year for their contribution to the vitality and economic health of the downtown area.
+In 2014, the American Theatre Wing recognized the Williamston Theatre as one of the top twelve up-and-coming young theatres across the country with a National Theatre Company Grant Award.
 Click here for a complete list of awards that the Williamston Theatre has won since opening.

 Following through on its mission to develop innovative collaborations, the Williamston Theatre has partnered with MeadowBrook Theatre, the Performance Network of Ann Arbor and the Tipping Point Theatre on several co-productions.
 Additionally, the Williamston Theatre has an ongoing partnership with Michigan State University’s Department of Theatre to continue the successful development of the next generation of theatre professionals through collaborative working experiences.

 Each season, the Williamston Theatre provides dozens of job opportunities to Michigan theatre professionals, both on stage and off.
 The Theatre provides apprenticeship opportunities to recent college graduates, providing them with valuable skill development alongside working professionals.
+Many DOT Theatre students have started their journey to AEA Union membership at the Williamston Theatre through their work both onstage and offstage.
 The Theatre maintains a commitment to developing the next generation of theatre lovers, through classes for teens, student discounts at the box office and school day matinees for local area high school students.